mwellison06-cpu/DSCI-Project-Planning-Stage-Indv/README.md

 This is the individual project planning stage of Max Ellison for the DSCI 100 class.
 This project will be snyched with JupyterLab.

 This is a second line ive added locally!

+This is a line ive added on GitHub, but i dont have locally!